AI Gives a List When You Asked It to Do the Work

 How to spot it: the output reads like a tutorial section heading, with phrases like "first, you should consider...".

-6. Ambiguous “give me X” where X could be a doc or an item
+7. Ambiguous “give me X” where X could be a doc or a list

 "Give me a marketing plan" is ambiguous — is X a plan document, or a list of marketing steps?
 Models often choose the list because lists feel safer than committing to an opinionated document.

-How to spot it: output is bulleted; deliverable could have been prose, a table, or a code block.
+How to spot it: output is bulleted; the deliverable could just as well have been prose, a table, or a code block.

 Before you change anything

-• Confirm whether the issue happens locally, in chat UI, or via API; behavior can differ.
+• Confirm whether the issue happens in chat UI or via API; behavior and fixes differ.

-• Write down the exact prompt, the model, the system prompt, and any prior turns.
+• Write down the exact prompt, the model and mode, the system prompt, and any prior turns.

 • Save the list output verbatim so you can diff it against the rewrite.